Ujwala Nikam

 Ujwala Nikam (born 19 June 1958) is a former Test and One Day International cricketer who represented India.
 She also represented Maharashtra women's cricket team in the domestic league.
-She played eight Test matches and two women's One Day Internationals (WODIs).
-She played both her WODIs in January 1978, in the 1978 Women's Cricket World Cup.
+She played eight Test matches and two women's One Day Internationals, both in the 1978 Women's Cricket World Cup.

 Ujwala was born in a middle-class family.
 Her father was a police inspector in the city of Pune.
 She attended Modern High School in that city.